RAOEUS/plover-dictionaries/README.md

 - `-R` is snake_case, `-B` is camelCase, `-G` is PascalCase, `-RB` is UPPER_SNAKE_CASE, `-BG` is kebap-case
 - As an alternative to using STPH for binary numbers, you can also just repeat it once per word.
   - For example, to change three words to snake_case, `KWR-R/KWR-R/KWR-R` instead of `KPWHR-R`

+## lapwing-prefixed-proper-nouns.py
+This is a python dictionary that takes Aerick's prefixed proper nouns dictionary as an input and outputs it with a replaced starting chord.
+By default, the starter chord is `SKWR`, which replaces `#`.
+You do not need to load the original lapwing-prefixed-proper-nouns.json in Plover in addition to this python dictionary.
+> What's the point of this?
+Well, this way I can pull Aerick's commits in my submodule without having to manually find and replace the starter.

 ## Ordering and Enabled/Disabled